digidotcom/xbee_ansic_library/README.md

 - `xbee/scan.h`: Structures describing `ATAS` (Active Scan) responses.

+- `xbee/sms.h`: Support for SMS features of XBee and XBee3 Cellular products.

+- `xbee/socket.h` and `xbee/socket_frames.h`: Support for Sockets API frames on XBee and XBee3 Cellular prodcuts.

 - `xbee/sxa.h`: A "Simplified XBee API" with support for node table management, configurable I/O, point-to-point data streams and a connectionless datagram protocol.
 Used for XBee-only (not general